 Traditional treatment for IBD typically requires a wide variety of pharmaceutical medications ranging from:

 - Immunosuppressive medications

 Patients with a chronic condition or a serious diagnosis may require surgery to remove the large intestine resulting in a life long need for a colostomy bag which is an eternal or internal plastic pouch for fecal and waste removal.
 A large number of Crohn’s disease patients often require strictureplasty surgery and or corrective surgery to repair fistulae, strictures to stop the bleeding in the intestines.
-A strict change in diet is also usually needed to help reduce stress and inflammation.
-Patients are usually recommended to avoid eating greasy foods, processed meat products, spicy foods,cream sauces or foods with high fiber.
+A strict change in diet is also usually needed to promote proper cell signaling, help reduce stress and inflammation.
+Patients are usually recommended to avoid eating greasy foods, processed meat products, spicy foods, cream sauces, or foods with high fiber.

-Transplantation of enhanced mesenchymal stem cells also helps to restore the patients natural immunocompetency while also stopping the degeneration of the autoimmune process from continuing.
-Typical patients suffering with nonspecific ulcerative colitis will require a multi-stage treatment plan over a period of 10-14 nights at our stem cell clinic in Bangkok.
+Transplantation of enhanced mesenchymal stem cells also helps to restore the patients’ natural immunocompetency while also stopping the degeneration of the autoimmune process from continuing.
+Patients of nonspecific ulcerative colitis will requires a multi-stage approach over a period of two weeks at our outpatient stem cell clinic in Bangkok.

 Treat the source not the symptoms.
-The regeneration center helps fight inflammatory bowel disorders such as Crohn’s disease on the cellular level that has little to no side effects,no chance of rejection,does not require general anesthesia or invasive surgery and can be used to successfully treat patients suffering from a wide variety of autoimmune diseases and Inflammatory bowel diseases such as:
+The regeneration center helps fight inflammatory bowel disorders such as Crohn’s disease on the cellular level using a safe and effective protocol that does not require general anesthesia or invasive surgery and can be used to successfully manage a wide variety of autoimmune diseases and inflammatory bowel diseases such as:

 - Diversion colitis